-Living in a Greek house is a privilege and members are expected to respect all residence hall expectations and College policies, as well as local, state, and federal laws.
+Living in a Greek house is a privilege and members are expected to respect all residence hall expectations and University policies, as well as local, state, and federal laws.

 The cost of living in a fraternity or sorority house is comparable to non-Greek housing rates and outlined on the Room & Board page.